-It highlights the results of our appraisal operations, tax payer assistance, financial stewardship, the appeals process, and entities represented who rely upon our work and expect our operation to be efficient, timely, and accurate.
-The RCAD also works with the State Comptroller's Property Tax Assistance Division to ensure that school districts receive accurate appraisal values for setting the basis for school funding.
+The Runnels Central Appraisal District strives to serve the property owners and citizens of Runnels County and the accurate appraisal values for setting the basis for school funding.
 Finally, the RCAD has a high commitment to customer service.
-We strive to serve Runnels County with professionalism and integrity in all aspects of our operations.
+We strive to serve the County or Runnels with professionalism and integrity in all aspects of our operations.

-The Runnels County Appraisal District strives to serve the property owners and citizens of Runnels County and the Great not only efficiently serve our participating taxing units, but also to humbly serve the citizens of Runnels County and provide an accurate and fair appraisal roll so the tax burden can be equitably distributed.
-I thank you for taking time to review this
+Great State of Texas.
+The RCAD works hard to provide equality and uniformity to the citizens of Runnels County to the our highest priority to not only efficiently serve our seventeen participating taxing units, but also to humbly serve the citizens of Runnels County and provide an accurate and fair appraisal roll so the tax burden can be equitably distributed.